biomed-AI/GPSite/README.md

 Omitting the `--gpu` parameter will make GPSite run on CPU, which will take more time especially for the structure prediction pipeline.
 The prediction results will be saved under `./example/demo/pred/`.
 Here we provide the corresponding canonical input and prediction results under `./example/` for your reference.
 Residues with predicted binding scores > 0.5 should be considered binding sites.

 # Dataset and model
-We provide the datasets and the trained models here for those interested in reproducing our paper.
+We provide the datasets and the trained models here for those interested in reproducing our paper:
 The protein binding site datasets used in this study are stored in `./datasets/`
 The trained GPSite models can be found under `./model/`